wyvernSemi/jfif/README.md

         -i define input filename (default test.jpg)
         -o define output filename (default test.bmp)

 JFIF is simple to use.
-Just typing "jfif" (or jfif.exe) will result in a file test.jpg being decoded (if exists), and a bitmap output test.bmp be written.
-The -i and -o options are used to alter the default input and output filenames.
-The resultant bitmap can also be optionally displayed in a popup window, scaled to a maximum display area of 800x600, for validating the conversion by eye, using the -d option.
+Just typing "<tt>jfif</tt>" (or <tt>jfif.exe</tt>) will result in a file <tt>test.jpg</tt> being decoded (if exists), and a bitmap output test.bmp be written.
+The <tt>-i</tt> and <tt>-o</tt> options are used to alter the default input and output filenames.
+The resultant bitmap can also be optionally displayed in a popup window, scaled to a maximum display area of 800x600, for validating the conversion by eye, using the <tt>-d</tt> option.
 This is generated from the actual bitmap file rather than internal memory to guarantee no additional artifacts in bitmap generation are missed in the display.
 This delays the display of the file a fraction, but in the interests model integrity.

 ## Compiling